Dosage Form: tablet, extended release

 Pregnancy Category C

 The normal potassium ion content of human milk is about 13 mEq per liter.
-Since oral potassium becomes part of the body potassium pool, as long as body potassium is not excessive, the contribution of Potassium Chloride supplementation should have little or no effect on the level in human milk.
+Since oral potassium becomes part of the body potassium pool, so long as body potassium is not excessive, the contribution of Potassium Chloride supplementation should have little or no effect on the level in human milk.

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection; and it may be useful to monitor renal function.

+One of the most severe adverse effects is hyperkalemia (see CONTRAINDICATIONS, WARNINGS, and OVERDOSAGE).
+There have also been reports of upper and lower gastrointestinal conditions including obstruction, bleeding, ulceration, and perforation (see CONTRAINDICATIONS and WARNINGS).
 The most common adverse reactions to oral potassium salts are nausea, vomiting, flatulence, abdominal pain/discomfort, and diarrhea.
-These symptoms are due to irritation of the gastrointestinal tract and are best managed by taking the dose with meals, or reducing the amount taken at one time.
+These symptoms are due to irritation of the gastrointestinal tract and are best managed by diluting the preparation further, taking the dose with meals or reducing the amount taken at one time.

-- Intravenous administration of 300 to 500 mL/hr of 10% dextrose solution containing 10-20 units of crystalline insulin per 1,000 mL;
+- Intravenous administration of 300 to 500 mL/hr of 10% dextrose solution containing 10-20 units of crystalline insulin per 1,000 mL.

-- Correction of acidosis, if present, with intravenous sodium bicarbonate;
+- Correction of acidosis, if present, with intravenous sodium bicarbonate.

 - Use of exchange resins, hemodialysis, or peritoneal dialysis.